-- Grants require having capacity not only to write and administer them but also to complete the project and maintain it over time.

-- You can add capacity by:

-- Enlisting volunteers to help.

-- Hiring additional staff or sharing a position with another municipality.

-- Working with a service provider.

-- Retain a consultant.
+- Grants require having the capacity not only to write and administer them but also to complete the project and maintain it over time. - If you don't think you have capacity, you can add capacity by: - Enlisting volunteers to help. - Hiring additional staff or sharing a position with another municipality. - Working with a service provider. - · Retain a consultant.